Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-rmarkdown-latex.md

 LaTeX comes in a thousand flavours and each person will have a different preference.
 This post is therefore mostly recording what I have done for myself.

 For context, I study psycholinguistics, where I put participants inside or in front of machines and do experiments with them (non-invasively, of course).
-So I already regularly deal with not-quire-small data sets in R, and share my workflow and results with supervisors and colleagues using R Markdown.
+So I already regularly deal with not-quire-small data sets in R, and share my workflow and results with supervisors and colleagues using RMarkdown.
 I also teach an introduction to statistics with R workshop where it'd be nice to prepare handouts that can include R codes and R results.
 I am also interested in sharing stuff I created with the community so it'd be nice to create pretty documentations.
-So when I learned that I can integrate LaTeX with R Markdown, I immediately felt that this is where I want to start.
+So when I learned that I can integrate LaTeX with RMarkdown, I immediately felt that this is where I want to start.

 Some other things about my solution that I like include: